pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/TestCases_detailedSteps/Catalogs tests.md

     **if everything opened correct, then no fails caught

 ### Сatalogs_gr_amazon_separated

+    test details here are the same as on parameterized test case

   **opening all sub categories in amazon - Greece - 1 category - fashion**

-    -test details are the same as on parameterized test case
   **opening all sub categories in amazon - Greece - 2 category - cars**
   **opening all sub categories in amazon - Greece - 3 category - electronics**
   **opening all sub categories in amazon - Greece - 4 category - computers**
   **opening all sub categories in amazon - Greece - 5 category - photography**
   **opening all sub categories in amazon - Greece - 6 category - cellular**
   **opening all sub categories in amazon - Greece - 7 category - house and garden**

-  **opening all sub categories in amazon - Greece - 8 category - jewelry and watches**

-  **opening all sub categories in amazon - Greece - 9 category - books**
+  **opening all sub categories in amazon - Greece - 8 category - jewelry and watches** **opening all sub categories in amazon - Greece - 9 category - books**